-Two Assistant Directors manage the Building Operations, reporting to the Director of Physical Plant Operations of Facilities Management.
-The Building Operations department of Clayton State University is dedicated to provide a comfortable environment to the campus community and to support the University’s core mission of education and enlightenment.
+Two Assistant Directors manage the Building Operations, reporting to the Director of Facilities Management.
+The Building Operations department of Clayton State University is dedicated to providing a comfortable environment to the campus community and to support the University’s core mission of education and enlightenment.

 Services Provided by the Building Operations department include:

 - Commencement Setup

 - Special In-House Projects